 In the medieval period a triple arched, stone bridge was constructed over the Lea at Bow, because, so the story goes, Queen Matilda, wife of Henry the First, was soaked in an unfortunate incident when she was crossing the river.
 This made a road journey safer at that point but the Lea continued to present problems because the river split into several meandering channels in its lower reaches.
 These channels, which were utilised as a power source for water mills, became known as the Bow Back Rivers.
-During the C18th a great deal of work was undertaken in improving the lower reaches of the Lea but the opening of the Regents Canal provided an opportunity to use an alternative route to and from the Thames from the Lea Valley.
-The River Lee Navigation was created to improve navigation in the Bow Back Rivers area but there appears to be no definitive answer as to why it is not called the River Lea Navigation.
+During the C18th a great deal of work was undertaken in improving the lower reaches of the Lea but the opening of the Regents Canal provided an opportunity to use an alternative route between the Thames and the Lea Valley.
+Generally speaking the term Lee is used when referring to parts of the river that have been canalised or officially improved for the purpose of navigation, the first Act of Parliament referring to this dating from 1425.

 From the start the Hertford Union was not a consistent commercial success but eventually much of the south bank, and, to a lesser extent, parts of the north bank, were lined with all kinds of industrial enterprises.
 These were well served by the waterway.
 A huge amount of timber, sometimes brought thousands of miles across the oceans, eventually ended up in the saw mills and veneer works along the canal, which was often called Duckett’s Cut or simply the Cut (a name which I will now mostly use).